MorenoLaQuatra/SALVI/README.md

 # SALVI: Speech Analysis of Language Varieties in Italy

-This repository contains the information and the code for SALVI project, aiming at the analysis of the Italian language varieties from a speech perspective.
+This repository contains the information and the code for the SALVI project, aiming at analyzing Italian language varieties from a speech perspective.
+You can freely access the full paper [here](https://aclanthology.org/2024.lrec-main.1317/).

-**The code and all details will be released upon publication of the related paper.**
+**Code and additional details for data downloading and splitting will be available soon**.

 ## Data

-The main dataset currently used for the project is the [VIVALDI](https://www2.hu-berlin.de/vivaldi/) and its development is out of the scope of this project.
+The main dataset currently used for the project is the [VIVALDI](https://www2.hu-berlin.de/vivaldi/) and its development is out of the scope for this project.

 | Region name (EN)      |    Region name (IT)   | \# cities | Included | Acronym |
 |-----------------------|:---------------------:|:---------:|:--------:|:-------:|